SAP-samples/cap-sflight/README.md

 The running application is now connected to its own HDI container/schema.
 Please keep in mind that the credentials for that HDI container are stored locally on your filesystem (default-env.json).

+## Deployment to SAP Business Technology Platform - Kyma Runtime

+The deployment to Kyma Runtime is explained in file [README-Kyma-Runtime.md](./README-Kyma-Runtime.md).

 ## Creating an SAP Fiori App from Scratch